IgniteUI/igniteui-xplat-docs/doc/jp/components/charts/types/line-chart.md

 <div class="divider--half"></div>

-## $PlatformShort$ 折れ線チャートの高度なシナリオ
+## Advanced Types of Line Charts

-高度なタイプの折れ線チャートの場合、以下のセクションで説明するよう回線 `XamDataChart` コントロールを使用して他のタイプの折れ線チャートを作成します。
+The following sections explain more advanced types of $PlatformShort$ Line Charts that can be created using the `XamDataChart` control instead of `XamCategoryChart` control with simplified API.

 ## $PlatformShort$ 積層型折れ線チャート